 Rev 4: Wording changes

 Rev 5: Changed the definition part

-Rev 6: Changed the soft AP MLD definition part 1
+Rev 6: Changed the soft AP MLD definition part

+Rev 7: Changed the definition part by removing the co-located set and physical limitations

+Rev 8: Removed the MIB dot11NSTRSoftAPMLDActivated

+Rev 9: Changed the definition of soft AP MLD to TBD descriptions

+Rev10: Changed the definition of soft AP MLD back to r8 version and added “in a battery powered device”.

 Editing instructions formatted like this are intended to be copied into the TGbe Draft (i.e. they are instructions to the 802.11 editor on how to merge the text with the baseline documents).